Prostatectomy (Robot-Assisted)

 An alternative to traditional open surgery is a less-invasive, robot-assisted prostatectomy.

-If prostate cancer is discovered in the walnut-size prostate by the bladder, treatment may involve complete removal of this gland.
-The procedure performed to complete this process is referred to as a prostatectomy.
-It’s an option that tends to be recommended for men under the age of 75 who have not responded well to non-surgical procedures a urologist may recommend, such as:
+A prostatectomy tends to be recommended for men under the age of 75 who have not responded well to non-surgical procedures a urologist may recommend, such as hormone therapy, watchful waiting, or radiation therapy.

 Basics of Robot-Assisted Prostatectomy